48 Hrs.: Development and writing

 From the start, Hill envisioned a more improvisational film than he'd ever before created.
 "The story is a traditional urban thriller: two terrible guys are out there and have to be brought down," he said.
 "But even though I enjoy working in genres, the point is always to explode them or give them a transfusion.
 So I made a very conscious decision to go with the elements of personality of the two players, rather than be overly genuflective to the narrative.
 Thrusting a white policeman and a black convict together carries so much gravity that we didn't have to beat the white-black thing to death.
 If it works, it's because of the actors' personalities."
 Hill's first choice after Richard Pryor was Gregory Hines.
 When he was not available, Hill's then-girlfriend Hildy Gottlieb recommended her client, Eddie Murphy, then best known for his work on Saturday Night Live.
 The character of Reggie Hammond was originally named Willie Biggs, but Eddie Murphy felt that was too stereotypical of a black man's name and changed it to Reggie Hammond.

 Steven E. de Souza worked on the script for a few weeks after Eddie Murphy was cast.
 Critic Michael Sragow says "The producers recommended de Souza to Hill because they thought he'd be good at adding a light touch to the action.
 Hill didn't find de Souza fast enough or his style of comic writing appropriate to the movie; he thought the writer contributed gags instead of personality touches (very few of which were used), and he just didn't develop the rapport with de Souza that he'd later have with Gross."
 Hill brought on Larry Gross to work on the script three weeks before shooting.
-He told Gross "I've been working this fella and while I like em I know it's not gonna work out...." and called the film "a shaggy dog story.
+He told Gross, "I've been working this fella and while I like em I know it's not gonna work out...." and called the film "a shaggy dog story.
 Defiant Ones plus chuckles."

-Sragow says, "Hill has been known throughout his career for defining character through action rather than psychological banter, but he knew that this movie would be more of a character piece than a plot picture, and he wanted a writer who'd challenge his own habits and assumptions.
+Sragow said, "Hill has been known throughout his career for defining character through action rather than psychological banter, but he knew that this movie would be more of a character piece than a plot picture, and he wanted a writer who'd challenge his own habits and assumptions.
 Throughout filming, Hill joked that he waved the flag called 'myth and archetype'—trying to play off the folkloric expectations an audience might have for a big blonde hero like Nick Nolte-while Larry Gross waved a flag called 'social and psychological realism.'
 The writers' relationship became so symbiotic that Gross often found Hill coming down on the side of S&PR and Gross defending the prerogatives of M&A."